drawwithcode/2022-group-project-group10/README.md

 ### Server

 One of the main coding challenges consists in properly taking advantage of the socket.io library to make the user understand the complexity behind client/server connections.
-As if that were not enough, we had to complicate a process that is normally completely managed by the computer, by creating a fake server on a client to expose how an actual chat works.To do this we have to check all the phases and recreate all  checkpoints that normally are auto-managed, adding different actions for each step and make the operation look real
+As if that were not enough, we had to complicate a process that is normally completely managed by the computer, by creating a fake server on a client to expose how an actual chat works.To do this we have to check all the phases and recreate all  checkpoints that normally are auto-managed, adding different actions for each step and make the operation look real.
 <br>

 ```